Links on Android Authority may earn us a commission. Learn more.

 With that much money going into it, the show better be good!

 Despite various rumors in the years since it was announced, we have very little to go on.
 The series is not about a young Aragorn as previously thought.
 Patton Oswalt won’t be voicing a young Gollum.
 It won’t be a remake of Peter Jackson’s trilogy.
 And it won’t be a prequel to existing films so much as a new interpretation of Tolkien’s work.

 We do know who’s in it, and that it will likely be visually striking like its predecessors.

-That’s everything we know, as well as some things we’d like to find out, about The Lord of the Rings series on Amazon.
+That’s everything we know, as well as some things we’d like to find out, about The Lord of the Rings: The Rings of Power on Amazon.